Gldywn/hardened-https-agent/CONTRIBUTING.md

 ```

 Note: Due to their reliance on external network conditions, these tests are not executed in CI environments.

+## Scripts

+The repository provides scripts to refresh embedded resources and test fixtures.
+These ensure the defaults shipped by the library stay current and that tests exercise realistic inputs.

+- CA bundle (Cloudflare CFSSL):
+  - Default resources: `npm run res:fetch-ca-bundle` (writes to `src/resources/`)
+  - Test fixtures: `npm run test:fetch-ca-bundle` (writes to `test/testdata/`)

+- CT log lists (Google + Apple → unified list):
+  - Default resources: `npm run res:fetch-log-list` (writes to `src/resources/`)
+  - Test fixtures: `npm run test:fetch-log-list` (writes to `test/testdata/`)

+- Test certificates:
+  - `npm run test:fetch-test-certs` (writes to `test/testdata/`)

+Notes:
+- The scripts accept a `--for-test` flag internally (wired by the npm scripts) to switch the output directory from `src/resources/` to `test/testdata/`.
+- A convenience command is available to refresh all embedded resources at once: `npm run res:update-data`.
+- These resources are embedded so the library can work out of the box without requiring users to provide their own CA bundle or CT log list.
+You may still override them via options.

 ## Submitting Changes